drowe67/freedv-gui/USER_MANUAL.md

 Tabs can be resized as required by hovering the cursor over the border and clicking and holding the left mouse button and dragging to required size.

-The layout is not saved when the program is exited and must be recreated next time the program is started
+By default, the tab layout is not saved.
+However, by enabling experimental features (see "Advanced/Developer Features"), experimental support for saving and restoring the tab layout will be enabled.
+This has not been well tested and may have hidden bugs or other issues.

 ![Multiple Panes](contrib/multiple_panes.png)